Government of New Brunswick

 The HPV test checks for the presence of high-risk HPV types.
 Research shows that HPV testing can help identify women who presently have cervical lesions or are most likely to have precancerous changes and are at risk of developing cervical cancer.

 In NB, the HPV test is recommended only for use in women 30 years of age and older as a follow-up to specific abnormal Pap test results.
 An HPV test is usually completed from a Pap test specimen.
-The HPV test is not used as a replacement for the Pap test.

 More information on HPV testing is available at the Canadian Cancer Society.